hari-haran05/Hi-Five_CPU/README.md

 # Hi-Five_CPU
 This is an RV32_IM riscv cpu core.
-Its a single stage core with MUL instruction alone from M extension.
+Its a non-pipelined core which implements RiscV base I ISA completely and MULW alone from M extension .
+More details can be found from the CPU manual inside the Docs folder.